 Sam Irwin: author, Photojournalist, musician

 The hunt for red crawfish is the thing, the raison d'etre, of Acadian spring.
 Introduced to Louisiana by the swamp dwellers of the Atchafalaya Basin, the crawfish is a regional favorite that has spurred a $210 million industry.
 Whole families work at the same fisheries, and annual crawfish festivals dominate the social calendar.
 More importantly, no matter the occasion, folks take their boils seriously: they'll endure line cutters, heat and humidity, mosquitoes and high gas prices to procure crawfish for their families' annual backyard boils or their corporate picnics.
+(ALSO AVAILABLE FROM ONLINE SELLERS) $20 plus $3.49 media mail shipping rate in the U.S.

 Only in the Bayou State do Louisianans travel door to door on horseback collecting gumbo ingredients for Mardi Gras gatherings.
 Residents compete in egg pâquer contests to see who can crack their opponent's Easter egg first.
 Louisiana is a place where frequent collisions with natural disasters can inspire a drink like Pat O'Brien's famous hurricane.
 And the state's history is filled with colorful figures like Governor Earl K. Long, whose wife committed him to a mental institution--only for him to use his political pull to inspire his own release.
 Elsewhere these accounts may seem odd or farfetched, but it all happens in Louisiana.
 Join author Sam Irwin as he details these intriguing Pelican State stories with pithy observations, humorous asides, and droll determinations.
+(ALSO AVAILABLE FROM ONLINE SELLERS) $22 plus $3.49 media mail shipping rate in the U.S.

 Sam Irwin is the author of the critically acclaimed Louisiana Crawfish: A Succulent History of the Cajun Crustacean.
 He has been the public relations director for the American Sugar Cane League since 2012.
 Prior to that, he served as the press secretary of the Louisiana Department of Agriculture and Forestry.